Dhanip200/Learning-ros/README.md

 Click "Finish".
 Verify VcXsrv is Running: Look for the 'X' icon in your Windows system tray.
 It must be there.
 Hover over it to confirm it says "XLaunch :0.0" or "Xming Server :0.0".
 If it's not there, VcXsrv did not start correctly, and you need to restart this step from "End ALL VcXsrv Processes".
 Configure NVIDIA Control Panel for vcxsrv.exe:

-Right-click on your desktop and select "NVIDIA Control Panel".
-Go to "Manage 3D settings" > "Program Settings" tab.
-Click "Add".
-Browse to C:\Program Files\VcXsrv\vcxsrv.exe and add it.
-For "Select the preferred graphics processor for this program", choose "High-performance NVIDIA processor".
-Click "Apply".
-Configure Windows Graphics Settings for vcxsrv.exe:

-Go to Windows Settings > System > Display.
-Scroll down and click "Graphics settings".
-Under "Choose an app to set preference", select "Desktop app" and click "Browse".
-Navigate to C:\Program Files\VcXsrv\vcxsrv.exe and add it.
-Once vcxsrv.exe is added to the list, click on it, then click "Options".
-Select "High performance".
-Click "Save".
-Confirm Windows Network Profile is Private:

-Go to Windows Settings > Network & internet.
-Click on your active Wi-Fi connection (it's named "VM8751078 properties" in your screenshot).
-Under "Network profile type", ensure it is set to "Private".
-If it's "Public", change it to "Private."
-This is critical for firewall rules.
-Verify Windows Defender Firewall Rules:

 Search for "Windows Defender Firewall with Advanced Security" in the Windows Start menu and open it.
 Check "Inbound Rules":
 Look for rules named something like "VcXsrv Inbound" and "WSL Inbound" (or whatever you named them).